- UCAS course code

 Gain a real-world understanding of your subject normally through local fieldwork.

-By completing this course, you will gain exemption from the ARB and RIBA Part 1 professional qualifications, contributing to you becoming a fully qualified architect in the future.
+By completing the course, you will gain the RIBA Part 1 professional qualification, contributing to you becoming a fully qualified architect.

-Many graduates study our Master of Architecture (MArch) course, which is recognised as a Part 2 qualification by the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA).
+Many graduates return to study our postgraduate Master of Architecture course, recognised as a new academic qualification by ARB and a Part 2 qualification by the RIBA.

 Join the UK's largest Architecture student society

-Manchester Student Society of Architecture (MSSA) is the largest of its kind in the UK, giving you the opportunity to build valuable relationships with other architects, attend guest talks and enjoy plenty of social activities throughout the year.
+Manchester Student Society of Architecture is the largest of its kind in the UK and enhances your experience of the school, giving you the opportunity to build valuable relationships with students in other years.
+Activities range from the creative - such as photography competitions, life drawing, talks and debates - to those promoting wellbeing including peer support and socials.

 Additional course information